Overview: Legal help

 How do I find legal help?

-CELHP is available statewide for both low-income tenants and owner-occupants.
-You can find CELHP legal help by the zip code where you live by clicking https://evictionlegalhelp.org/find-legal-help/
+Legal help is available statewide for both low-income tenants and owner-occupants.
+You can find legal help by the city where you live at https://hedfuel.azurewebsites.net/

-CELHP will provide referrals, legal information, and legal representation for COVID-related evictions statewide in Housing Court.
-Depending upon staffing resources, some legal aid programs may also be able to help tenants and small landlords in District Court and tenants who are at risk of losing a housing subsidy.
+Referrals, legal information, and limited legal representation are available statewide.
+Resources are concentrated on sessions of the Housing Court, but depending upon staffing, some legal aid programs may also be able to help tenants and small landlords in District Court and tenants who are at risk of losing a housing subsidy.

 How can a lawyer help?